rohit-ranjith/ThreatWatcher/README.md

 This project is a lightweight SIEM I built to learn more about SOC operations as a student.
-I got the idea after looking at people making homelabs using VirtualBox and I decided to implement this with a sort of SIEM functionality.
+I got the idea after looking at people online making homelabs using VirtualBox, and I decided to implement this with a sort of SIEM functionality.
 I built it using packet logging, machine learning, authentication logs, and ELK Stack visualization.
 It monitors network packets on a Virtual Machine network and detects anomalous packets using an Isolation Forest ML model I trained.
 I also used simple rule-based heuristics (e.g., unusual TCP flags, ICMP pings) to detect unusual traffic from other devices on the network.